czeglediptr/100-days-of-code/log.md

 **Today's Progress**: I am still stuck with the DNA problemset, however I might have the idea for the solution.
 Its almost done, I am sure I can finish it tomorrow!

-**Thoughts:** : I am still stuck with the DNA problemset, however I might have the idea for the solution.
+**Thoughts**: I am still stuck with the DNA problemset, however I might have the idea for the solution.
 Its almost done, I am sure I can finish it tomorrow!

 **Link to work:** N/A